I don’t try to offend, but nor do I go out of my way to be politically correct.

 I wanted a definition of political correctness, but decided to put one together in my own words first, curious to see if I could do so.
 For one thing, I lived through the period of time before we were all “politically incorrect” and rallied (in my youthful idealism) around some of the changes that transformed us into equal opportunity non-offenders.

-Yes, language matters enormously.
-We shape our self-image with the terms we use in our heads – our admonishments, our self-praise, or echoed labels from troubled childhoods or the epithets we hear in disrespectful and angry circles.
+Yes, language matters.
+We shape our self-image with the terms we use in our heads – our admonishments, our self-praise, or echoed labels from troubled childhoods or the epithets we hear in disrespectful circles.
 But words are one thing, and actions speak louder than words, right?

 But I cannot abide racial slurs, religious slurs, ethnic slurs, and believe it or not – one or two sexually explicit nouns and adjectives that might surprise you – when used in name-calling, or intended to describe a woman’s sexual activity in a derisive fashion.